 If the event’s index is indeed a button wheel index, we then check to see if it is a

-Based on whether it is up or down we add or remove
+Based on whether it is up or down, we add or subtract

-Next we clamp mouse scroll value to assure it is inside the range of selectable weapons.
+Next, we clamp mouse scroll value to ensure it is inside the range of selectable weapons.